kjaitken/Micturition_readings/README.md

 The python file can be found here: https://github.com/kjaitken/Micturition_readings/blob/main/rat_voiding9.ipynb

 Please reference this repository and me and Martin in your methods!
-Any questions or queries: you can find me at the DIYBio/ HackLab Toronto and karen.aitken@alumni.utoronto.ca Previous work was performed at the hospital for sick children under Dr. DJ Bagli.
+Any questions or queries: you can find me at the DIYBio/ HackLab Toronto and karen.aitken@alumni.utoronto.ca.
+Previous work was performed at the hospital for sick children under Dr. DJ Bagli.